 History of the USS Merrick (AKA-97)

 The USS Merrick was built by Federal Shipbuilding and Drydock Company in Kearny, New Jersey.
-Mrs. Francis N. Van Riper sponsored the ship and at the time of its commissioning, in May 1945, Lieutenant Commander Walter E. Reed was assigned as commanding officer.
+Mrs. Francis N. Van Riper sponsored the ship, and at the time of its commissioning in May 1945, Lieutenant Commander Walter E. Reed was assigned as commanding officer.

 By May 1945, the Merrick had departed Norfolk in order to perform exercises in the Pearl Harbor area.
 At the same time, the vessel did transportation duty with cargo and troopship between the Marshalls and the New Hebrides, an operation that lasted almost until the end of World War II.
-Next, the ship was ordered to embark troopship from Hawaii and the Philippines to carry them to Japan.
+Next, the ship was ordered to embark on a troopship from Hawaii and the Philippines to carry them to Japan.
 Once there, the Merrick took on board veterans that it transported to Norfolk, where it arrived on 3 December 1945.

 Asbestos Risks on the USS Merrick (AKA-97)

 In the first half of the 20th century, the United States exploited asbestos, the so-called 'miracle' mineral, for almost all lines of work, from commercial to industrial and the military.
 The reason for the high appreciation of asbestos was its undeniable versatility.
 The mineral has a high resistance to intense heat, it is durable and flexible at the same time.
 Such qualities would explain its heavy usage by the U.S. Navy, for instance, since shipyards were interested in making the vessels as safe as possible for at-sea missions.
 Consequently, the people who had jobs related to repairing the ship and ship construction should take into account the possibility that they have been exposed to the toxic mineral for serious periods of time.